ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 .. image:: microsim_example_table_3.PNG

-As you can see in this first table, the simulants listed here have attributes covering demography, risk factors (e.g., *did the mother/birthing person received iron and folic acid (IFA) supplementation during pregnancy?*), causes (e.g., *what is the probability of child simulant having protein energy malnutrition (PEM)?*), and mortality (e.g., *is the simulant alive or dead at this given timestep?*).
+This first table outlines some of the simulant attributes we can include in our microsimulations.
+The simulants listed here have demographic attributes such as sex and location, as well as risk factors (e.g., *did the mother/birthing person received iron and folic acid (IFA) supplementation during pregnancy?*).

 .. image:: microsim_example_table_4.PNG